MouseLand/rastermap/README.md

 ### Matlab

+The matlab version requires Matlab 2016a or later.
+I don't think it requires any additional toolboxes, but please let me know if it does in the issues.

 The matlab code needs to be cleaned up but the main function to call is `mapTmap.m`.
 This function is used in the example script `loadFromPython.m` (loads suite2p outputs, requires [npy-matlab](https://github.com/kwikteam/npy-matlab))